huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     - No additional training required.
     - Long-tail patterns can be explicitly memorized in the pre-built catalog $$\mathcal{C}$$ instead of encoded implicitly in model parameters.
 New domain can be adapted to LM by creating a new catalog for the target domain dataset.
     - $$k$$ nearest neighbor search in the embedding space of word sequences can be efficiently done using FAISS index.

+<b>2019</b>

+- ###### [When does label smoothing help?.](https://arxiv.org/abs/1906.02629) (Müller et al., NeurIPS 2019).

+    Optimizing cross entropy loss with hard targets (i.e. one-hot encoding labels) can make the model predict a training sample too confidently where the logit predicted for true label is very large comparing with ones predicted for other labels, as a consequence, the softmax function will generate probabilities with huge gap (e.g. 0.99 for target label and ~0.0 for other labels).
+To alleviate this issue, one solution is to increase the *temperature T* to smooth out soft-max probabilities.
+Another solution is: instead of training with one-hot encoded label (e.g. [1, 0, 0]), we use soft label (e.g. [0.9, 0.05, 0.05]) by re-weighing labels with a small added value playing as noise. <b>Note:</b> we shoud not distill knowledge from a teacher model which is trained with label smoothing since it cause accuracy degradation.

+<b>2016</b>

+- ###### Back Translation [Improving Neural Machine Translation Models with Monolingual Data](https://aclanthology.org/P16-1009) (Sennrich et al., ACL 2016)

+    Given a text in a known language, we translate it into some other languages and then translate it back to the original language.
+This will generate synthetic texts that syntactically differ from the input text but have similar semantics.
+For example, the English sentence "I love watching move" is translated into French: "J'aime regarder un film" then mapped back to English: "I like to watch a movie".